 Did they like it?

 Lisbon ended up loving the ride and went the whole way alone (the guide did have lead rope on her horse).
 My husband who was on a huge Clydesdale also had a great time.
 But poor Liana wasn’t so lucky.
 Something was wrong with her stirrups, and the the guide didn’t understand (or believe her?), and so Liana’s knees hurt badly.
-When we were stopped once, she took her feet out of the stirrup to rest her knees, and at the moment the horse spooked, skittered away, and Liana fell off.
+Once when we were stopped, she took her feet out of the stirrup to rest her knees, and at that moment the horse spooked, skittered away, and Liana fell off.

 Yes, she FELL OFF!